British Fish Biscuits

 I cook a lot.
 And while one of my primary goals is to make healthy food for my family, I also like to cook food that makes them happy.
 That’s where treats like cookies and cakes come in.
 I believe that many fond memories are attached to food.
 That’s the theme of today’s post.
 I made British Fish Biscuits because I knew my kids would be really excited!

 So here’s a little background.
 My kids love “The Octonauts.”
-I when I say love, I mean absolutely obsessed.
+And when I say love, I mean absolutely obsessed.
 My 3 year old’s ideal day would be watching Octonauts, playing with Octonauts toys and pretending to be Octonauts.

 Now, I know some of you may be thinking, “Octonauts?
 What is that?”

 My kids discovered The Octonauts on Netflix.
 It’s a cartoon produced in Ireland, with British actors and broadcasted in America through Disney.
 The show follows animals that live on a base in the ocean.
 The theme of the show is “Explore.
 Rescue.
 Protect.”
 It’s basically like Star Trek in the ocean, for kids.
 What’s wonderful is kids get to learn all sorts of facts about ocean life.

 But as I mentioned the show is from the United Kingdom and the characters are British, so as a special treat they often eat fish biscuits.
 Now, again you may be thinking, “what is a fish biscuit?”

 Honestly, I didn’t know either.
 What I did know is that my children really wanted fish biscuits just like The Octonauts.
 Because apparently you can’t pretend to be The Octonauts without eating fish biscuits.